 Alexander Gorlin Architects137 Varick St., nr.
 Spring St., fifth fl.; 212-229-1199; gorlinarchitects.com

-Gorlin sees the home as a sanctuary, built of materials native to the site and fitted with wide windows to take in the view.
+Gorlin sees the home as a sanctuary, to be built of materials native to the site and fitted with wide windows to take in the view.
 Trained as a modernist, he nonetheless cites Vermeer’s use of light and space as an inspiration.